renato0307/grow/go-fibergateway-gr241ag/README.md

 This is a Go library to communicate with the Altice Fiber Gateway GR241AG.

-It uses the Telnet CLI under the covers.
+Uses the Telnet CLI under the covers.

 ## How to use